Von Neumann's elephant

-Von Neumann's elephant is a problem in recreational mathematics, consisting of constructing a planar curve in the shape of an elephant from only four fixed parameters.
-It originated from a discussion between physicists John von Neumann and Enrico Fermi.
+In recreational mathematics, von Neumann's elephant is a problem of constructing a planar curve in the shape of an elephant from only four fixed parameters.
+It originated from a discussion between physicists John von Neumann and Enrico Fermi and the expression is used in physics to characterize a model with so many parameters that it is overfit, will consequently match any set of experimental data, and therefore is unfalsifiable and unscientific.